-Working with writers as a script editor, I seem to spend just as much time counselling them as I do talking about craft!
+Working with writers as a script editor, I seem to spend just as much time counselling them (like an agony aunt!) as I do talking about writing craft!

 That’s okay.
-I like being a cheerleader and offering encouragement and moral support.
+I like being an agony aunt and offering encouragement and moral support.
 As I’ve written on this blog before, sometimes a writer’s biggest obstacle is confidence in themselves.
 I’ve felt this way too.
 I get it.

 BUT — BUT –BUT …